CarlDownsOracle/oci-tag-enrichment-task/README.md

     echo -n '{"vcnId":"your-vcn-id-goes-here"}' | fn invoke tag-enrichment-app oci-tag-enrichment-task

-You should see the same payload returned with `tags` added ... something like this:
+You should see the same payload returned with `tags` collection added ... something like this:

     {
         "vcnId": "ocid1.vcn.oc1.iad....",
-      "tags": [
+        "tags": {
-          {
+            "ocid1.vcn.oc1.iad....": {
-              "key": "vcnId",
-              "id": "ocid1.vcn.oc1.iad....",
                 "freeform": {
-                 "VCN": "VCN-2023-12-19T19:10:27",
+                    "VCN": "VCN-2024-03-01T20:57:32"
                     "app-test": "working"
                 }
             }
-      ]
         }
+    }

+### Changing the Assembly Key

+The l-value _tags_ can be changed.
+Simply set `TAG_ASSEMBLY_KEY` to name it whatever you like.

-### Determining where to Place the Tags in the Payload
+### Changing Placement in the Payload

-If you want to position the tags somewhere other than at the top, you can set `TAG_POSITION_KEY`.
+If you want to position the tag collection somewhere other than at the top, you can set `TAG_POSITION_KEY`.
-If not empty, `TAG_POSITION_KEY` tells us where in the nested event JSON object to place the tag collection. if the position is found in the event and the position is a dictionary that does not contain a 'tags' key, then the code adds the collection there using `TAG_ASSEMBLY_KEY` as the key.
-If position is an array, then the tag collection is appended.
+If the `TAG_POSITION_KEY` position in your payload is a dictionary, the tag collection will be added using `TAG_ASSEMBLY_KEY` as the position.

 As an example, let's assume we have defined function configuration `TAG_POSITION_KEY` as `"compliance"`.
-Now simulate a call with a payload that has that position in it:
+Now simulate a call with a payload that has that position in it, declared as an object:

     echo -n '{"vcnId":"your-vcn-id-goes-here", "compliance": {}}' | fn invoke tag-enrichment-app oci-tag-enrichment-task

-You'll get this back:
+So, this is what you get back when positioning within an existing object:

     {
         "vcnId": "ocid1.vcn.oc1.iad....",
         "compliance": {
-          "tags": [
+            "tags": {
-              {
+                "ocid1.vcn.oc1.iad....": {
-                  "key": "vcnId",
-                  "id": "ocid1.vcn.oc1.iad....",
                     "freeform": {
-                     "VCN": "VCN-2023-12-19T19:10:27",
+                        "VCN": "VCN-2024-03-01T20:57:32"
                         "app-test": "working"
                     }
                 }
-          ]
             }
         }

-Positioning within a `"compliance"` an array:
+    }

+If the `TAG_POSITION_KEY` position is an array, then the tag collection is added as an object to the list.
+Here is an example of positioning within as existing array:

-    echo -n '{"vcnId":"your-vcn-id-goes-here", "compliance": []}' | fn invoke tag-enrichment-app oci-tag-enrichment-task
+    echo -n '{"vcnId":"your-vcn-id-goes-here", "compliance": ["something"]}' | fn invoke tag-enrichment-app oci-tag-enrichment-task

-... yields this result.
-Notice that `TAG_ASSEMBLY_KEY` is dropped off.
+... yields this result:

     {
         "vcnId": "ocid1.vcn.oc1.iad....",
         "compliance": [
+            "something",
             {
-                "key": "vcnId",
-                "id": "ocid1.vcn.oc1.iad....",
+                "tags": {
+                    "ocid1.vcn.oc1.iad....": {
                         "freeform": {
-                     "VCN": "VCN-2023-12-19T19:10:27",
+                            "VCN": "VCN-2024-03-01T20:57:32"
                             "app-test": "working"
                         }
                     }
+                }
+            }
         ]
     }

+If the `TAG_POSITION_KEY` position l-value is missing from the payload, an error is thrown.

 ## Service Connector Setup

-As a sample test scenario, let's write enriched VCN Flow Logs to Object Storage.
+As a sample test scenario, let's write tag-enriched `VCN Flow Logs` to an `Object Storage Bucket`.

 ![](images/sch-mapping.png)